MrAshCreates/main-site/blog/2024-1-18/verizon-rsa-cs.md

   - Some competitors provide better options for frequent international travelers.
 - **Data Policies**:
   - Higher data thresholds before throttling or deprioritization.

 ---

+## Verizon Coverage Overview

+### Does Verizon Have Good Coverage?

+Verizon is known for having one of the most extensive and reliable networks in the United States.
+It covers over 99% of the U.S. population with its 4G LTE network and is rapidly expanding its 5G coverage.

+### Verizon's Networks

+1. **Verizon LTE**

+   - **Coverage**: Approximately 67.4% of the U.S. land area.
+   - **Population Coverage**: Over 327 million people (98%).
+   - **Performance**: Reliable data speeds suitable for browsing, streaming, and general use.
+   - **Ideal For**: Customers needing dependable coverage across urban and rural areas.

+2. **Verizon 5G Nationwide**

+   - **Coverage**: Uses low-band 5G frequencies to cover larger areas.
+   - **Performance**: Similar to LTE but with improved capacity.
+   - **Ideal For**: Users in areas where 5G Ultra Wideband is not yet available.

+3. **Verizon 5G Ultra Wideband**

+   - **Coverage**: Approximately 14.5% of the U.S. land area but reaching over 222 million people.
+   - **Performance**: Offers ultra-fast speeds suitable for streaming 4K videos, gaming, and high-bandwidth applications.
+   - **Ideal For**: Customers in urban areas wanting the fastest possible mobile data speeds.

+### How to Check Verizon Coverage

+- **Interactive Maps**: Use Verizon's online coverage maps to check service in specific areas.
+- **Coverage Map App**: Download apps that compare cellular coverage between carriers.
+- **Store Assistance**: Visit a Verizon store for personalized coverage checks.

+### Verizon Coverage by State

+Verizon's coverage varies by state, with some states having nearly complete coverage and others having more limited service.
+Generally, urban and suburban areas have excellent coverage, while rural areas may have less consistent service.

+### Data Speeds by State

+Verizon's data speeds also vary by location, with median download speeds ranging from around 11 Mbps to over 135 Mbps depending on the state and network (LTE or 5G).

+---